 Register for this brand new course now during it's Introductory pricing!
 This course is written in OLT's proven format of text based lessons with frequent questions to ensure you are learning the material.
 All new videos, animations, key term glossaries and learning objectives help prepare you for t..

 Buy this course - This is an entry-level course for insurance agents.
-Immediate employment (due to COVID-19 Florida is currently delaying the state exam - get a temporary license).
 After 1 year with this license, you can use a 40-hour conversion course to earn your 2-20 license.
-Take thi..
+Take this 60-hour course then work one year (appointed by an agency) then take 40-hour conversion course and you don't have t..

 This course has been created in hopes of helping you have a better